Paddling the Bois Brule

 Getting there: Brule is about half an hour east of Superior on U.S. 2.

 Paddling: The 12-mile paddle from Stones Bridge to Brule takes five to six hours.
-On weekends, two people can rent a canoe for $48 or two kayaks for $60.
-Go for kayaks, especially when water is low.
+When water is low, go for kayaks.

 Rent boats from Brule River Canoe Rental, 715-372-4983.
 It’s wise to make reservations for weekends.